Her Mother Was Murdered For Fighting For Human Rights — Here's What She Wants You To Know

 “

-We think that mums are never going to pass away.
+We think that moms are never going to pass away.
 Even if you think about death or the idea of death, you don’t really believe it is true.

 Laura Zuñiga Cáceres, human rights activist